Henry-Azer/Henry-ToDo-List/README.md

 # Henry-ToDo-List (Spring Boot - React)
-To Do List website using Spring Boot in Back-End with React in Front-End development with Deployment.
+To-Do List website using Spring Boot in Back-End with React in Front-End development with Deployment.

 https://henry-todo-list.herokuapp.com